RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Departments.md

-**RESETHACKER** community has started with an idea to promote IT sectors and provide cybersecurity knowledge to technical & non-technical people in India 🇮🇳.
+**RESETHACKER** is India's crowdsourcing community of action, has started with an idea to promote IT sectors and provide cybersecurity knowledge to technical & non-technical people around the world.

 In 2 years, RESETHACKER has become one of a fastest-growing community of open knowledge.